Catchy & Catching term:

 S Stands for SQUEEZE THE LEVER ON OR ABOVE HANDLE, That only trigger out the extinguishing component

-S Stands for SWEEP FROM SIDE TO SIDE, Because we are not putting off a fixed fire like candle.
+S Stands for SWEEP FROM SIDE TO SIDE, Because we are not putting off a fixed fire like a candle.
 Fire will spread according to air and fuel so we have to extinguish by sweeping sides.

 If Indicator indicates green yes we can use it, if red means no use in operating that extinguisher.

-Just check the extinguisher if it mentioned ABC and current symbol we can use it for all fires.
+Just check the extinguisher if it mentioned ABC and the current symbol we can use it for all fires.